Visit our Visitation Information and COVID-19 Resources page for the latest updates related to COVID-19.

 - Grants approval of purchase and payments for all county elected officials except for judges and magistrates.

-The Marshall County Commission meets in Regular Session at 9:00AM every Tuesday.
+The Marshall County Commission meets in Regular Session at 9:00AM on the 1st and 3rd Tuesday of each month.
 Special Sessions will be posted in accordance with State Code.
 The meetings are held on the basement floor of the Marshall County Courthouse in the County Commission Chambers.

 West Virginia Code Chapter 7-1-2.
 Sessions. details the timeline in which the County must hold Regular Session Meetings and when they may hold Special Session Meetings.